 When I prep for wildlife safaris and photo trips, there are a zillion things that I do in order to insure success with the least amount of hassles.
 I'm a list junkie and this started out as the typical what to bring pack list on my first African safari with Andy Biggs back in 2004.
 As you will see, the list kept growing because the "whys and how" are just as important as the "whats".

 After 30+ safari/photo trips, I painstakingly documented what worked and didn't; ranging from travel weight, logistics and clothing to shooting techniques, tools, workflow, and pre-trip action items.
 That's because:

-- Reducing travel weight continues to be a major challenge and sneaking 55 lbs. of gear in carry-on is a never ending melodrama due to increasingly enforced carry-on rules.
+- Reducing travel weight continues to be a major challenge and sneaking 55 lbs. of camera/laptop gear in carry-on is a never ending melodrama.

 - Reducing travel stress is always top of mind.
 So I strive to make travel workflow as efficient and comfortable as possible aka "no gotchas" when traveling an average of 40 hours door:door; and,

-- I want good value for tools that I invest in.
+- I want good value from the tools that I invest in and decisions are made ounce by ounce.
 I have no affiliations with any of the vendors mentioned in this blog.